IIIF/api/source/api/presentation/3.0/index.md

 ##### language

 The language or languages used in the content of this external resource.
-This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources referenced (see the [terminology section][prezi-api-3-terminology] for an explanation of "referenced") from `homepage`, `rendering`, `rights`, and `within`.
+This property is already available from the Web Annotation model for content resources that are the body or target of an Annotation, however it _MAY_ also be used for resources referenced (see the [terminology section][prezi-api-3-terminology] for an explanation of "referenced") from `homepage`, `rendering`, `rights`, and `partOf`.

 The value _MUST_ be an array of strings.
 Each item in the array _MUST_ be a valid language code, as described in the [languages section][prezi-api-3-languages].